not-atlas/Atlas_BSE_Portfolio/index.md

 # Bill of Materials

+**NOTE: The materials listed are only the electronic parts and do NOT include the base.
+If you want to make this project for yourself, you might have to build your own structure for the arm/rover**

 | **Part** | **Note** | **Price** | **Link** |
 |:--:|:--:|:--:|:--:|
 | Servos 4x | Used for arm itself | $9.99 | <a href="https://www.amazon.com/Micro-Servos-Helicopter-Airplane-Controls/dp/B07MLR1498/ref=asc_df_B07MLR1498/?tag=hyprod-20&linkCode=df0&hvadid=330396616558&hvpos=&hvnetw=g&hvrand=13137842343917798051&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9032027&hvtargid=pla-670000123095&psc=1&tag=&ref=&adgrpid=66216311757&hvpone=&hvptwo=&hvadid=330396616558&hvpos=&hvnetw=g&hvrand=13137842343917798051&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9032027&hvtargid=pla-670000123095"> Link </a> |